 Methods for Measuring Objectives

 The guidelines set forth by DWR require that each objective include metrics for measuring success.
 These metrics may either be qualitative or quantitative depending upon the nature of the goal.
 The metrics are used to determine if objectives are achieved.
-Table 3.2 summarizes how the objectives could be measured.
+Table 3.2 summarizes how the objectives can be measured.
 These are suggested metrics and the actual metrics used on projects may vary based on project and site specific features.

 The metrics will be used for the following purposes: